tylermercer/personal-website/src/en/posts/faith/i-dont-want-more-suffering.md

 > and then shall there be, or it is expedient there should be, a stop to the
 > shedding of blood; then shall the law of Moses be fulfilled; yea, it shall be
 > all fulfilled, every jot and tittle, and none shall have passed away.
+>
+> **14** And behold, this is the whole meaning of the law, every whit pointing to
+> that great and last sacrifice; and that great and last sacrifice will be the Son
+> of God, yea, infinite and eternal.

 As I read verse 13, I saw the "stop to the shedding of blood" as connected to verses 11 and 12 and not just to the animal sacrifices under the law of Moses